statsbylopez/DataViz/Advice_from_Class_1.md

 17. Knit as you go along to avoid backtracking if something doesn't work, it'll save you at least one headache.

 18. Don't give up and/or get too frustrated when R/RStudio doesn't work.
 Go see Lopez in his office hours because he's helpful and has great taste in music.

+19. The diversity of majors and interests of this class was awesome.
+Data viz is incredibly interdisciplinary, and I like having comp sci/poly sci/psych/social work majors.